KellerJordan/C-http-server/README.md

 * serving from `docs` as root directory
 * printing errors to console and piping output to `out.log`

-I am running the server on a new AWS `t2.micro` instance running Amazon Linux 2.
+I am running the server on an AWS `t2.micro` instance running Amazon Linux 2.

 The directory `docs` contains several example files and directories.
 Try reading the server logs after submitting the form at `docs/form.html`.